exercism/go/exercises/concept/card-tricks/.docs/instructions.md

 ## 3. Create a stack of cards

 Create a stack of given `length` and fill it with cards of the given `value`.
+If the given `length` is negative or zero, return an empty stack.

 ```go
 PrefilledSlice(8, 3)